Senki16/fem-bench-vise-analysis/README.md

 ## Opening the model

 Open `01_CAD/SolidWorks/ensamble_prensa_metodos_finitos.SLDASM` in SolidWorks.
 Keep every part in the same folder so the assembly and the drawing (`Plano.SLDDRW`) find their references.
-The part files keep their original Spanish names for that reason.

 ![General dimensions (mm)](04_Images/general_dimensions.png)